osaukh/subspace-configurable-networks/README.md

 	--width=32
 ```

-Sample trained models and computed statistics are provided in the `output` folder part of this repository.
+Sample trained models and computed statistics are stored in the `output` folder part of this repository.
 The folder structure is straightforwards with folder names including the architecture, the dataset, number of layers, network widths and the number of dimensions $D$.

 You can use a sample plotting script to generate visualizations also presented in the paper:
 ```